-Schedule Co ndition Relevant section of this CCS 2 13.
-Prior to commencing construction, the Applicant must prepare a Community Communication Strategy to provide mechanisms to facilitate communication between the Applicant, and the community (including adjoining affected landowners) during construction.
-This strategy must: a) Identify landowners for potentially impacted residences including but not limited to R09, R17, R19, R24 and R33; Section 3 Section 4.1 b) Ensure that the landowners identified in (a) are consulted during construction; Section Error!
-Reference source not found. c) Set out procedures and mechanisms for the regular distribution of information to wider community; Section 7 d) Establish a public liaison officer(s) to engage with the local community; and Section 4.5 e) Set out procedures and mechanisms: Through which the community can discuss or provide feedback to the Applicant Through which the Applicant will respond to enquiries or feedback from the community; and To resolve any issues and mediate any disputes that may arise in relation to the construction of the development.
-Appendix B e Applicant must implement the Community Communication Strategy for t nstruction. he duration of
+Schedule Condition Relevant section of this CCS 2 13.
+Prior to commencing construction, the Applicant must prepare a Commu Strategy to provide mechanisms to facilitate communication between the Ap community (including adjoining affected landowners) during construction.
+Th plicant, and the a) Identify landowners for potentially impacted residences including but not limited to R09, R17, R19, R24 and R33; Section 3 Section 4.1 Ensure that the landowners identified in (a) are consulted during construction; Section 4.6 Set out procedures and mechanisms for the regular distribution of information to wider community; Section 7 d) Establish a public liaison officer(s) to engage with the local community; and Section 4.5 e) Set out procedures and mechanisms: Through which the community can discuss or provide feedback to the Applicant Through which the Applicant will respond to enquiries or feedback from the community; and To resolve any issues and mediate any disputes that may arise in relation to the construction of the development.
+Appendix B The Applicant must implement the Community Communication Strategy for t he duration of